-Special thanks to Tiffany Quach, 2014 summer associate, for her assistance in preparing this post.
 On June 25, 2014, the Supreme Court unanimously ruled that police must first obtain a warrant before searching the cell phones of arrested individuals, except in “exigent circumstances.”
-Chief Justice John Roberts authored the opinion, which held that an individual’s… Continue Reading
+Chief Justice John Roberts authored the opinion, which held that an individual’s Fourth Amendment right to privacy outweighs the interest of law enforcement in conducting searches of… Continue Reading

 The U.S. Supreme Court heard arguments last month in Clapper v.
 Amnesty International, a case that asks the Court to determine whether a group of lawyers, journalists, and human rights workers have standing to challenge the federal government’s international electronic surveillance program under the Foreign Intelligence Surveillance Act.
 The plaintiffs alleged Fourth Amendment privacy violations among… Continue Reading